- Planting & Care

 - Pollination: Requires a pollenizer.
 Empire, Gala, Granny Smith, McIntosh and Red Delicious are good choices.

 Apples are generally late blooming.
 Need full sun, well-drained soil, and moderate fertility.
 Thin fruit to maximize quality and size.
 Susceptible to codling moth, apple scab, powdery mildew, and gophers.
 Requires a pollenizer.
 Empire, Gala, Granny Smith, McIntosh and Red Delicious are good choices.
-Harvest 3rd year.
+Browse all our apple trees for sale.

 Please Note: Although most of our bare-root trees arrive to our warehouse in mid-December, there are a few varieties that will not arrive until mid-January.
 If you order any of those varieties along with varieties that arrive in mid-December, your order will be delayed for shipment until mid-January.
 If you'd like us to split your shipments, please contact us at (888) 784-1722 or email@example.com.
 Additional shipping charges will apply.